fei0324/NEOviz/README.md

 ## Installation

 For orbit propagation (the /orbit_propagation directory), the code is tested with Python 3.11 and Ubuntu 22.04.4.
 Note that some of the dependencies of `adam_core` are currently only available on Linux, so a Linux distribution is highly recommended for this part of the computation.
-You can either download/clone the repository and install the required packages from scratch or use the provided Anaconda environment.
+After downloading or cloning the repository you can install the required packages with Anaconda using either the _environment.yml_ or _requirements-linux.txt_ files.

-### Using Anaconda and the environment.yml file
+### Using the environment.yml file
 To use Anaconda to create the python environment from the _environment.yml_ file follow theese instructions:

 1. Create the python environment with the commnad `conda env create -n neoviz -f ./../environment.yml`